kaenkogashi/HOI-MO/ReadMe.txt

 The link for the original HICO-DET is posted below. http://www-personal.umich.edu/~ywchao/hico/

-We don't have object bounding box coordinate for V-COCO-MO and HICO-DET-MO.
+V-COCO-MO and HICO-DET-MO don't have the object bounding boxes coordinate.
-Please fill all of object bounding box as zeros while you merge V-COCO-MO and HICO-DET-MO with original V-COCO and HICO-DET.
+Please fill all of the object bounding boxes as zeros while you merge V-COCO-MO and HICO-DET-MO with original V-COCO and HICO-DET.